 Dear Zilber School of Public Health Students:

-I would like to welcome all of you to a new academic year.
-As you start the semester while the pandemic continues, whether you are returning to Zilber or a new student, we recognize the difficulties and challenges this poses.
-All of us at the Zilber School of Public Health want you to know that we are here to support you and your success.
+As you return from your extended Spring Break and restart your classes in a new online format, we recognize the difficulties and challenges that you are going through and I want you to know that the faculty and staff of the Zilber School of Public Health is here to support you and your success during this challenging period.
 Please reach out if you need assistance and please communicate with your instructors if you have any questions or are experiencing any challenges.

 Best regards and stay healthy,

 Stay Safe – get the Rave Guardian app

 UWM is adding an optional program to its alert system this spring that allows students to dial an emergency number with one push of a button or choose a “guardian” to virtually walk them home.
 The Rave Guardian app is available free to students and staff who choose to add it to the university’s existing Safe Alert program.
 That current system is used to send texts and/or emails to all students, faculty and staff in case of an emergency.
 The Rave Guardian app can be downloaded free from the Apple and Android app stores.
 The app, which is customized to the university when the user enters their UWM information, includes a number of features beyond the safety alert.
 One is a Guardian timer, which allows an app user who is traveling alone to connect with a friend or relative to let them know when they are leaving, where they’re heading, and when they expect to arrive.
 If the timer isn’t turned off when the user arrives, the friend can contact the user or police.
 For more information and details on other features, how the Rave Guardian works and how to download it to your phone, go to the University Police Department website.

 North Shore Health Department – Public Health Program Manager